petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 * **Liferay Experience Cloud (Self-Managed)**: If you manage your own Liferay Cloud environments, then deploy your client extensions along with any other customizations in a CI Build, following the [Liferay Cloud development workflow](https://learn.liferay.com/dxp-cloud/latest/en/build-and-deploy/deploying-changes-via-the-dxp-cloud-console.html).

-* **Liferay DXP (Self-Hosted)**: If you use your own hosting solution, then you can deploy your client extensions using similar tools for deploying other kinds of customizations, such as `gradle deploy`.
+* **Liferay DXP (Self-Hosted)**: If you use your own hosting solution, then you can deploy your client extensions using similar tools for deploying other kinds of customizations.

 ## Additional Information